yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

    import openai
     ```

-5. Open up the application code for your language and add the necessary code for building the request, which specifies the various parameters for your model such as `prompt` and `temperature`.
+6. Open up the application code for your language and add the necessary code for building the request, which specifies the various parameters for your model such as `prompt` and `temperature`.

-    **C#**
+    **C#**: Program.cs

     ```csharp
    // Initialize the Azure OpenAI client